Dynamic virtual ecosystems as a tool for detecting large-scale responses of biodiversity to environmental and land-use change: Introduction

-A popular alternative that operates with higher taxonomic information is the gap model, which simulates colonisation of gaps in the forest created when mature trees fall.
-Although they are dynamic, including processes such as growth and competition, gap models act at the species level to provide spatially-explicit predictions of changes in forest composition \citep{Thuiller2008, Hannah2014}.
-Gap models are often limited to commercially important tree species and small areas, for which information on demographic and dispersal processes is more readily available.
-They also tend to be focused on trees in temperate regions, but have been extended in recent years to other systems such as grasslands, shrubs, and tropical trees \citep{Moorcroft2001, Fischer2016}.
-Due to the fact that gap models are individual-based, scaling them up to study the impact of climate change at regional or continental levels is computationally challenging, though there has been some progress for simulating tree dynamics in the Amazon rainforest, taking advantage of parallel processing and high performance computing \citep{Shugart2018, Fischer2016}.
-However, gap models of larger areas often rely upon aggregating species into functional groups, similar to their DGVM counterparts \citep{Shugart2018}.
+At a much finer taxonomic and spatial scale there is the gap model, which simulates colonisation of forest gaps from falling trees.
+Although dynamic, including processes such as growth and competition, gap models act at the individual tree level to predict spatially-explicit changes to forest composition \citep{Thuiller2008, Hannah2014}.
+Gap models are often of commercially important tree species in small areas, for which demographic and dispersal data are readily available.
+They also historically focus on trees of temperate regions, although have been extended in recent years to grasslands, shrubs, and tropical trees \citep{Moorcroft2001, Fischer2016}.
+Scaling up to regional or continental levels is extremely computationally challenging, notwithstanding progress in simulating tree dynamics for the Amazon rain forest using parallel processing and high performance computing \citep{Shugart2018, Fischer2016}.
+Indeed gap models of larger areas often rely on aggregating species back into functional groups, similar to their DGVM counterparts \citep{Shugart2018}.